Searching for binary black hole mergers with deep learning in Advanced LIGO's third observing run: Method

 The background noise exhibits non-stationary, non-Gaussian behaviour.
 Of this behavior, the primary concern is the occurrence of frequent, short-duration glitches that can lead to false triggers in search pipelines~\cite{Christensen_2004,gracedb}.
 For this work, we use the existing Omicron software package~\cite{omicron} to identify transient noise events, enabling us to select data segments with and without glitches for use in our training dataset.
 During training, we only consider glitches identified by Omicron with an SNR greater than 6.
 Following the method in Ref.~\cite{McLeod:bns}, injected signals are placed relative to glitches such that the frequency content of the glitch aligns with the corresponding frequency in the injected waveform, ensuring that the glitch and the signal contribute to the matched filter SNR at the same time, maximizing their interaction.
 To prevent the glitch from always appearing centered in the SNR time series, we apply a random temporal shift of up to $\pm0.5$ seconds to the injected signal's position.
 Compared to our past work, we increase the proportion of samples containing glitches to $30\%$ to both improve model behavior in the presence of glitches and account for the random timing of glitches.

 The training dataset contains 100,000 strain samples with only noise and 100,000 strain samples with injected BBH signals added to the noise.
 During training, we reserve 20\% of these samples for validation.
 As discussed previously, we pair each strain sample with 10 templates, with template selection governed by distinct strategies for noise-only and injection samples.
 Noise-only samples use randomly chosen templates, with each template having an equal chance.
 For injection samples, a set of 500 templates is initially selected by sorting the template bank by chirp mass, and taking 250 templates from either side of the injection's chirp mass.
 The match — the maximized overlap — is then calculated for each template using the injection waveform.
 Finally, the highest-matching template and nine others, randomly selected with a match greater than 0.5, are chosen to produce the training samples with injected signals.
+This allows the model to be trained on high- and low-match scenarios, which can occur in real detections.